Joey-Zed/Ozioma-_LITA_Documentation/LITA Capstone Project_1.md

 - Regularly update customer data to maintain accurate subscription insights.

 ## SQL Data Exploration
+### Overview
+This report presents a SQL-based analysis of sales and customer data.
+It includes setup steps for data import, followed by queries that extract meaningful insights.
+Each section shows a description of the query’s purpose, letting the images tell the story.

+### Data Import
+Objective: Import Excel data into SQL Server for analysis.
+Using the SQL Server Import and Export Wizard, I initially intended to import the data as an Excel file, I ran into an error related to the 'Microsoft.ACE.OLEDB.12.0' and resolved the error by converting files to CSV format, then successfully imported them.

+### Setting Up the Database
+Structured the SalesData and CustomerData tables, ensuring columns like OrderID, CustomerID, and Revenue were set up correctly.
+Verified data integrity with checks for empty cells and unique identifiers.

+Analysis and Queries

+### Total Sales per Product Category
+Objective: Retrieve the total sales amount for each product category.

+Description: This query sums up the sales for each category, helping to identify which products are generating the most revenue.

+### Sales Transactions by Region
+Objective: Find the number of sales transactions in each region.

+Description: Displays the count of transactions, providing insight into which regions are most active.

+### Highest-Selling Product by Sales Value
+Objective: Identify the product with the highest total sales value.

+Description: By calculating total sales value, this query pinpoints the top-performing product.

+### Total Revenue by Product
+Objective: Calculate total revenue for each product.

+Description: Shows the revenue contribution of each product individually.

+### Monthly Sales Totals for the Current Year
+Objective: Summarize total sales for each month in the current year.

+Description: Tracks monthly sales trends, allowing us to identify seasonal patterns.

+### Top 5 Customers by Purchase Amount
+Objective: Determine the top 5 customers based on total purchases.

+Description: Highlights the customers with the highest purchases, useful for loyalty and targeted marketing.

+### Regional Sales Contribution Percentage
+Objective: Calculate the percentage of total sales contributed by each region.

+Description: Reveals which regions contribute the most to overall sales.
+### Products with No Sales in the Last Quarter
+Objective: Identify products with no sales in the most recent quarter.
+Description: Highlights products with declining or no sales, useful for inventory decisions.
+Conclusion
+This analysis provides a high-level view of sales patterns, top products, key customers, and regional contributions.
+These insights can guide decisions around marketing, inventory, and regional focus.

+Let me know if you'd like to add or adjust any descriptions!
+This layout keeps it straightforward, with the images and brief descriptions leading the way.

 ### IN PROGRESS NATIONAL GRID HAS AFFECTED GREATLY